Harsh639703/Terraform_Learnings/10_project1.md

 }

 output first_repo{
-  value="first_repo.html_url   //this will print the  url of the repository }
+  value="github_repository.first_repo.html_url"   //this will print the  url of the repository }